(Pocket-lint) - Teams across the world have been working from home and using video conferencing much more as a means of staying in touch.

 - Best Zoom backgrounds: Fun virtual backgrounds for Zoom meetings

 Zoom is a videoconferencing app that many businesses and universities use to hold meetings or classes when in-person sessions aren't possible.
 You can learn more about the software, which is available for desktops and mobile devices in both free and paid forms, from our guide here.

-Anyway, people have been using Zoom’s screensharing feature to inundate other viewers with graphic videos, pornography, and other NSFW content from across the internet.
+Anyway, people have been using Zoom's screen-sharing feature to inundate other viewers with graphic videos, porn, and other NSFW content from across the internet.
 It became a trend after WFH Happy Hour - a public Zoom call hosted by reporter Casey Newton and investor Hunter Walk - was bombarded with crude imagery.
-A troll joined their call and screenshared Two Girls, One Cup.
+A troll joined their call and screen-shared Two Girls, One Cup.

 What's worse, the perpetrator kept re-entering the call under a new name, forcing the hosts to end the call.
-The problem stemmed from this: Anyone who publicly shares a Zoom meeting link, especially where it could be found by online trolls, like on Twitter, needs to change the screensharing option before the call starts in order to protect their Zoom call from being disrupted or crashed by others.
+The problem stemmed from this: anyone who publicly shared a Zoom meeting link, especially where it could be found by online trolls, like on Twitter, needed to change the screensharing option before the call started in order to protect their Zoom call from being disrupted or crashed by others.

 Generate a random meeting ID

 First, avoid using your Personal Meeting ID to host public events.
 It's basically one continuous meeting, so if you don’t want random people crashing your call, generate a random meeting ID.
-Learn about meeting IDs here and how to generate a random one in the video above.
+You can learn about meeting IDs here and how to generate a random one in the video above.

 Manage screen sharing